How to write a communications strategy and where to start?

-1. Objectives: The very first thing you need to look at is: what are your business goals and how would you like your marketing and PR to help you achieve them.
+1. Objectives: The very first thing you need to look at is: what are your business goals and how would you like your marketing and PR activities help you achieve them.
 For example…

 - Would you like to increase your turnover?